Computing Internships

 The ANU College of Engineering, Computing and Cybernetics encourages Host Organisations to offer paid internships.
 We cannot guarantee that your placement will be a paid internship as hosts vary each semester.

-What paperwork do I have to sign, and do I have to enter into a formal agreement with my host?
+What paperwork do I need to sign?
+Do I have to enter into a formal agreement with my host?

 Students will be required to sign formal documentation relating to your internship placement arrangements.
-The type of agreement or documentation will depend on whether you are undertaking a paid placement and on your host organisation.
-CECC Student Services, Employability and Experience staff will be able to guide you through the required documentation.
+The type of agreement or documentation will depend on whether you are undertaking paid or unpaid placement and on your host organisation.
+CECC Student Employability staff will be able to guide you through the required documentation.

 Am I covered by insurance during my placement?

 Yes.
-If you are undertaking a paid internship, your insurance will be covered by your Host Organisation.
+If you are undertaking a paid internship, your insurance will be covered by your Host Organisation as you will be employed there.

 If you are undertaking an unpaid internship, CECC arranges insurance coverage for the duration of your placement.